NUKWAMI at the 23rd Triennale de Milano International exhibition from July 15th to December 11th 2022

 Framed by Rwandan folk art patterns, NUKWAMI’s colorful, dreamlike paintings reflect his quest to reconnect with his Rwandan roots by finding the link to his identity, which draws a parallel to Rwanda’s quest to reconnect with its citizens by finding a common binding past and a unifying vision of the future.
 His works are also a means to break through conventional cultural boundaries.
 For him, they are a key to exploring an ever-expanding self, and to dreaming of a better tomorrow.

-NUKWAMI is designing and producing the Rwanda Pavilion and will be curating his works on 15th July 2022 at the Rwanda Pavilion at the 23rd Milano International Exhibition.
-Originally scheduled to start in May 2022, the event was temporarily delayed and rescheduled to run from 15th July to 11th December 2022.
+NUKWAMI designed, and produced the Rwanda Pavilion and curated his works on 15th July 2022 at the Rwanda Pavilion at the 23rd Milano International Exhibition.